 Stephen offers decades of experience in formal and informal conflict resolution.
 He believes in striking the right balance of being firm, direct and compelling in his communications while also being respectful, credible and sensitive to all the interpersonal dynamics of people important to his client.
 He encourages his clients to step into the shoes of the other party in an effort to reach fair resolutions.
 He encourages the other party to step into the shoes of his client.

 Whether behind the scenes, in mediation or arbitration, Stephen’s objective is to negotiate the best deal possible for his clients under their circumstances to help them reach their goals.
+He is a Certified and Experienced Mediator, after completing a Cook County Court approved training program at the Center for Conflict Resolution (CCR).

 Professional and Community Involvement